ecrosstexas/ecrosstexas.com-excellent-146/src/posts/wp-archives/2013-11-29-why-im-thankful.md

 - My fabulous wife Shannon: I wouldn't want to do this with anyone else by my side.

-- Jesus Christ: His substitutionary, atoning sacrifce on the cross and His resurrection for my justification.
+- Jesus Christ: His substitutionary, atoning sacrifice on the cross and His resurrection for my justification.
 I am so undeserving of the love of the great triune God.